Good morning everyone! And happy Monday!

 It’s kind of a cliché that sophomore albums are considered to be challenging to most new artists.
 For this reason, I was somewhat surprised to realize that four of these first five albums in my top ten list are just that.
 So as great as they are, it makes me think that the future can only be brighter, and for Tallies especially.
 The Toronto-based indie pop band had already wowed those with a keen ear to the past glories of the indie pop renaissance in the eighties with their self-titled debut in 2019.
 Just around the time they announced the forthcoming release of “Patina” earlier this year, they were signed to Simon Raymonde’s UK label Bella Union.
 The album arrived on a welcome cloud of Sunday afternoon bliss, jangly wind chimes floating on memories of a warm breeze, all of it a haze from yesterday.
 Lovely stuff, all nine tracks.

-You can also check out my Best Albums page here if you’re interested in my other favourite albums lists.
+Stay tuned for album #5 on this list.
+In the meantime, you can check out my Best Albums page here if you’re interested in my other favourite albums lists.